muarshad01/Inference-Engg/Lectures/Lecture-10.md

 Anthropic(Sonnet) ~Model &\rightarrow Pharma ~DataSet \rightarrow NEW ~Drug ~Model (finetuned ~on ~Pharma ~DataSet)
 \end{align}
 $$
+* Base Model Preference is injected through the prompt.
+* After what point these preferences are carried through the trained smaller model and by how much?
+* The student model is trained on Data.
+Data is generared by a Model, which has preference.
+That preference is injected through a Prompt.

 #### What is the Issue?
 * What if Anthropic has injected its own preferences in the model (Sonnet).